Rocksmith 2014 Brings A New Level to Learning Guitar and Bass

 A Plug and Play Approach

-Another great feature, also improved from RS12, is the Riff Repeater.
-This mode can be activated at any time during Learn A Song plays by hitting the Spacebar (if you're on PC that is - though console versions can activate RF with a button press too), and here you can select specific parts or even the whole song to practice, using various modifies such as presetting the difficulty, repeating a section until you can hit it perfectly, even starting off slower and getting faster as you nail parts.
+Another great feature, also improved from RS 2012, is the Riff Repeater.
+This mode can be activated at any time during Learn A Song plays with the press of a button, and it freezes the action and brings up a menu.
+From here you can select specific parts or even the whole song to practice, using various modifiers such as presetting the difficulty, repeating a section until you can hit it perfectly, even starting off slower and getting faster as you nail parts.
 It's a really neat feature that's helped me learn tricky parts many-a times.